amanyebrahim/NoteAppkmm/README.md

 # NoteAppkmm

-kmm App demonstrating Clean Architecture using  jetpackCompose and swift ui
+kmm App demonstrating Clean Architecture using  jetpackCompose and swift ui using ktor and sqldelight

 # ScreenShots